department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 * Is in use in multiple projects and works well in multiple contexts
 * Has supporting research

-Given all of the above, the component or patter is now considered best practice.
+Given all of the above, the component or pattern is now considered best practice.

 <h3 id="deprecated">Don't use: Deprecated</h3>